 When not composing, Guy enjoys freelancing as a professional conductor and arranger for both choirs and instrumental ensembles.
 He has worked with all ages, and conducts other groups including Voices Anon (Maidenhead) and Windsor Soundwell Choir.
 In 2012, Guy was appointed MD for Slough Windsor & Maidenhead Theatre Company for their production of Titanic the Musical at the Theatre Royal, Windsor (November 2012).
 He was also musical director for Ocean (Youth) Theatre Company, directing performances of Dr Dolittle, Addams Family The Musical, and West Side Story.
 In September 2021 Guy was appointed musical director to Staines Music Theatre Group and has just completed a five show run of Wind in the Willows (March 2022).
 Over the next year he will be directing two forthcoming shows for SMTG, Eurovisual and Bad Girls.

-In addition to musical pursuits, Guy is a keen runner and in 2022 will run the London Marathon in aid of the British Dyslexia Association.
+In addition to musical pursuits, Guy is a keen runner and in 2022 ran the London Marathon in aid of the British Dyslexia Association.

 Guy is published by Hayo Music and is a Fellow of the Royal Society Of Arts and member of The Incorporated Society of Musicians.